mu-semtech/mu-ruby-template/README.md

 - `MU_SPARQL_ENDPOINT`: SPARQL read endpoint URL.
 Default: `http://database:8890/sparql` (the triple store should be linked as `database` to the microservice).

 - `MU_APPLICATION_GRAPH`: configuration of the graph in the triple store the microservice will work in.
 Default: `http://mu.semte.ch/application`.
-The graph name can be used in the service via `settings.graph`.
+The graph name can be used in the service via the `graph` helper method.

 - `MU_SPARQL_TIMEOUT`: timeout (in seconds) for SPARQL queries.
 Default: 60 seconds.